Oscar R. Ewing: Government service

 By 1940, Ewing had become assistant chairman of the Democratic National Committee; in 1942, he came vice chairman until he stepped down in 1947.

 In the Winter of 1946–1947, after the Republicans swept mid-term elections, Ewing began holding quiet meetings at his home in Washington that lead to formulation of Truman's Fair Deal.
 Participants included: Clark M. Clifford, then Truman's special counsel (later, last Secretary of Defense under President Lyndon B. Johnson); Leon Keyserling of the Council of Economic Advisers and advocate of planned economic growth; C. Girard Davidson, assistant secretary of U.S. Department of Interior; David A. Morse, Assistant Secretary of the U.S. Department of Labor; and Charles S. Murphy, an Administrative Assistant to Truman.
 In 1948, the Fair Deal helped Truman defeat Governor Thomas E. Dewey.

 In 1947, Truman appointed him administrator of the Federal Security Agency (FSA–now the U.S. Department of Health and Human Services).
 In 1948, Clifford and he were in charge of Truman's "whistle stop" tour.
 As head of FSA until 1952, he promoted civil rights, extended federal welfare programs, and broadened Social Security coverage.
 He opened the old Gallinger Hospital in Washington, DC, to African-American doctors.
 He advocated for a national health plan.

 Ewing is credited as the organizer and leader of this unofficial policy group of Truman's, though some other members changed (1947–1952).
-They also supported recognition of Israel (1948), Truman's veto of the Taft-Hartley Act (YYYY), and a "welfare state."
+They also supported recognition of Israel (1948), Truman's veto of the Taft–Hartley Act (1947), and a "welfare state."